deepray-AI/deepray/docs/overview.md

 3. Amount of issues or bugs attributed to the code
 4. If a better solution is now available

-Functionality within TensorFlow Addons can be categorized into three groups:
+Functionality within Deepray can be categorized into three groups:

 * **Suggested**: well-maintained API; use is encouraged.
 * **Discouraged**: a better alternative is available; the API is kept for